 Intended Learning Outcomes Teaching and Learning Methods How Demonstrated?
 Plan personal professional development, understand how to prepare for job market and how to apply for employment.
-Personal Tutor meetings.
+Career development workshop Personal Tutor meetings.
 Obtaining placement ("with Industry")

 For the with Industry variant of the programme, the following apply